Description of the Field

 However, generally speaking, additional hiring in development consulting firms often depends on anticipated contracts so it is difficult to design a recruiting timeline.

 Key skills for a career in development consulting include analytical skills, strong writing ability, foreign language proficiency, background in business, economics, and management and experience working and studying international affairs in a specific region of the world.

-With projects becoming more technical in nature, a background in computer systems, engineering, and statistics is attractive to employers.
+With projects becoming more technical in nature, a background in computer systems, engineering, coding, GIS mapping, and statistics is attractive to employers.
 Here is a sample of how data is being used in the field.